BitcoinCacheMachine/BitcoinCacheMachine/README.md

 > NOTE: All BCM documentation ASSUMES you're working from a fresh install of Ubuntu (Desktop or Server) >= 18.04.
 Windows and MacOS are not directly supported, though you can always run Ubuntu in a VM.

-You start start by installing [`tor`](https://www.torproject.org/) and [`git`](https://git-scm.com/downloads) on your machine then you configure your local `git` client to download the BCM repository from github using TOR.
+Start by installing [`tor`](https://www.torproject.org/) and [`git`](https://git-scm.com/downloads).
+Next, configure your local `git` client to download (clone) the BCM github repository using TOR for transport.
 This prevents github.com (i.e., Microsoft) from recording your real IP address.
 (It might also be a good idea to use a TOR browser when browsing this repo directly on github.).

 ```bash
 sudo apt-get update